SamueleGiraudo/Bud-Music-Box/Help.md

   executing this instruction.
 + `??
 Tempo not specified.`: occurs when no tempo has been specified before executing this instruction.
 + `??
-Degree monoid not specified.`: occurs when no degree monoid has been specified before executing this instruction.
-+ `??
 MIDI programs insufficiently specified.`: occurs when no MIDI programs have been specified before executing this instruction.
 + `??
 Degrees outside MIDI note range.`: occurs when a degree of the multi-pattern which is